Trump: 'Seems unlikely' I'll need to speak with Mueller

 "(Russia President Vladimir) Putin can't love that," Trump said.

-The Russia investigation has hovered over the administration as Trump continues to try to tackle complex domestic issues, specifically immigration reform that both addresses the legal status of those covered by an Obama-era immigration policy allowing children brought to the United States illegally as children, as well as funding for his long-promised border wall.
+The Russia investigation has hovered over the administration as Trump continues to try to tackle complex domestic issues, specifically immigration reform that both addresses the legal status of those covered by an Obama-era immigration policy allowing people brought to the United States illegally as children to remain in the country (known as Dreamers), as well as funding for his long-promised border wall.

-One day earlier Trump seemed open to a "clean" deal on the "Dreamers" issue when it was proposed by Democrats during a bipartisan meeting, but at the time was unclear as to whether or not a clean deal meant the wall in addition to a solution for that issue.
+One day earlier Trump seemed open to a "clean" deal on Dreamers when it was proposed by Democrats during a bipartisan meeting, but at the time it was unclear whether a clean deal meant the wall in addition to a solution for Dreamers.